jonnzee24/ppm-efx/README.md

    The output format can be in .png, but it depends on imagemagick to do the conversion.
    If you dont have imagemagick installed, save the output as .ppm

+FULL COMMAND EXAMPLE

-FULL COMMAND EXAMPLE: "./ppm-efx images/arch.ppm -s output.ppm/.png" (conversion to .png depends on imagemagick)
+"./ppm-efx images/arch.ppm -s output.ppm/.png" (conversion to .png depends on imagemagick)

 CONTROLS